- How long time does it take for my profile to get approved?

 We generally approve all who meet these conditions and provide a well-defined service.
 However, we reserve the right to evaluate each profile in addition to these guidelines.

 6. I already have a permanent job.
-Is Worksome something for me?
+Can I still use Worksome?

 7. Can I copy my LinkedIn description directly to Worksome?

-You decide on your profile description yourself and therefore you are welcome to copy content from other sites, as long as you are the author of the material.
+Yes, you are more than welcome to copy the description of yourself and your professional skills from other sites, as long as you are the author of the material.

 8. What should I set as my hourly rate?

-You decide which hourly rate, you want to set.
-Keep in mind that the amount of time you may require depends on the area you are dealing with, your experience and thus your market value.
-In addition, you may also require a higher hourly rate if you have good ratings on Worksome.
+You decide your own hourly rate, so that is completely up to you.
+However, you may require a higher hourly rate if you have good ratings on Worksome.
 We recommend you to set an average hourly rate for your area of expertise until you get a few ratings that justifies a higher price.

 9. How does tax and VAT work?